ardera/flutter-pi/README.md

 ### Touchscreen Latency
 Due to the way the touchscreen driver works in raspbian, there's some delta between an actual touch of the touchscreen and a touch event arriving at userspace.
 The touchscreen driver in the raspbian kernel actually just repeatedly polls some buffer shared with the firmware running on the VideoCore, and the videocore repeatedly polls the touchscreen. (both at 60Hz) So on average, there's a delay of 17ms (minimum 0ms, maximum 34ms).
 Actually, the firmware is polling correctly at ~60Hz, but the linux driver is not because there's a bug.
 The linux side actually polls at 25Hz, which makes touch applications look terrible.
 (When you drag something in a touch application, but the application only gets new touch data at 25Hz, it'll look like the application itself is _redrawing_ at 25Hz, making it look very laggy) The github issue for this raspberry pi kernel bug is [here](https://github.com/raspberrypi/linux/issues/3777).
 Leave a like on the issue if you'd like to see this fixed in the kernel.

-This is why I created my own (userspace) touchscreen driver, for improved latency & polling rate.
-See [this repo](https://github.com/ardera/raspberrypi-fast-ts) for details.
-The driver is very easy to use and the difference is noticeable, flutter apps look and feel a lot better with this driver.
+If you're not shy of some experimentation, you can try using this old (userspace) touchscreen driver: https://github.com/ardera/raspberrypi-fast-ts.
+I created it a while ago to improve latency and polling rate, but it's a bit out of date now.
+The difference is noticeable though, flutter apps look and feel a lot better when using it.

 ## 📦 Useful Dart Packages